Tutopiya Logo

 How to analyse data — step by step

-The safest method works for raw lists and extends to frequency tables.
+The safest method works for raw lists and frequency tables alike.

-2. For a raw list, order values if finding the median; sum all values for the mean.
+2. For raw data, order values if finding the median; count frequencies for the mode.

-3. For a frequency table, multiply each value by its frequency, add, then divide by total frequency for the mean.
+3. For a frequency table, multiply each value by its frequency for Σfx.

-4. For grouped data, use the mid-interval of each class: multiply mid-interval by frequency, sum, divide by total frequency.
+4. For grouped data, use the mid-interval of each class as x.

 Once you have worked through a few, test yourself with the free Methods of Analysing Data quiz — it tells you fast whether the method has actually stuck.